blumenthaler/node-js-intro-to-postgresql/README.md

 If we've reached this stage, we now have the Postgres database installed and running in the background.
 We've not yet sucesfully loaded the psql command line interface, but that's what we'll get working now.

-Our first step is to see if we can login login to the default user account -- `postgres`.
-To to this, we'll run the psql command again, only this time we'll specify the user:
+Our first step is to see if we can log into the default user account -- `postgres`.
+To do this, we'll run the `psql` command again, only this time we'll specify the user:

 ```
 psql -U postgres